 To vomit a bird you’ll need to understand that a bird simply won’t give up the crop’s contents.
-They lack the ability to vomit on their own and a gag reflex doesn’t exist.
+They lack the ability to vomit on their own and don’t have a gag reflex.

 By turning the bird upside down, you can manually force the contents up and out of the crop.
-Gently squeezing the crop, massaging upwards from the breastbone towards the head can facilitate the action.
+Gently squeezing the crop and massaging upwards from the breastbone towards the head can facilitate the action.